danielw98/BMP_Image_Processing/README.md

 }
 ```

+## Dive Into the Code

+The BMP Image Processing library's codebase consists of several key components:

+- `bmp.c` & `bmp.h`: These are central files where core functions such as `BMP_Open`, `BMP_Save`, and `BMP_Crop` are implemented.
+They provide the API for basic BMP image operations.

+- `lowlevel.c`: This contains low-level functions for handling BMP images, such as reading and writing pixels, which form the building blocks for higher-level operations.

+- `remove_background.c`: An example utility that demonstrates how to manipulate image pixels to remove the background, showcasing the library's capability to modify images.

+- `histogram.c`: It contains functions to generate and equalize histograms, essential for image analysis and enhancing contrast.

+- `checks.c`: Includes validation functions that ensure the integrity of BMP files being processed, guarding against common errors.

+For more details, check out the latest project structure in `bmp_new/`.

 ## Contributing

 Your contributions are very valuable!
 Feel free to enhance existing functionalities or add new ones to the BMP Image Processing library.
 Please fork the repository and submit a pull request with your improvements.